-Moodle is MIE's learning management system (LMS).
-Programme learning content will be made available to students via Moodle and this platform is used to host online classes, manage assignments, provide learner supports and create interactive content.
+Moodle is MIE's virtual learning environment (VLE).
+Programme learning content will be made available to students via Moodle and this platform is used to host your module content, online classes, manage assignments, provide supports and feedback.

-MIE uses the video conferencing platform Zoom for classes that are conducted online.
-Students and teaching staff will access online classes through the Zoom Moodle learning tool plugin.
+MIE also uses the video conferencing platforms integrated into Moodle to support online classes online.
 Panopto is MIE's video content management software.
-All lecture recordings will be made available to students via the Panopto Moodle plugin.
-Panopto's recording functionality will enable students to submit video presentations for assignments.
+All lectures that are recorded will be made available to students via Panopto and Moodle.
+Panopto's recording functionality will also enable students to submit video presentations for assignments.